new-product-development-cover

 At this stage, it's essential to stay in touch with customers and gather research data to understand what works and resonates with the target audience and what doesn’t.
 Results can also be used to write the copy and the messaging around the launch.

-Laure Albouy, Product Marketing Manager at Slite
+Laure Albouy, Senior Product Marketer at Bonsai

 Test marketing involves releasing the finished product to a sample market to evaluate its performance under the predetermined marketing strategy.